davpin/cf-SpringBootTrader/README.md

   Better APIs with documentation that conform to some standard and logic.
 - **Monitoring/Operations:**
   Show how to monitor a distributed system comprising of multiple microservices.
+  This will comprise of:
+   - Spring Boot Admin
+   - ELK tile
+   - Zipkin
 - **Stock analysis system:**
    A microservice, or set of microservices, to analyse stock and provide recommendations.
 Also, to show polyglot persistence as well as more sophisticated data workloads.
 - **Mobile UI:**